shaunahan/Stock_Info_Easy/README.md

 Therefore, this package aims to provide an improved functionality of querying by :
 <p align="center"> <b> making it possible for users to fetch stock data by company name(s) alone! </b> <br><br> </p>
-Additionally, this package generates the stock data in dynamic formats, such as <b> visualizations, data table, stock price forecast, and an audio file with daily prime stock price. </b>
+Additionally, this package generates the stock data in dynamic formats, such as <i> visualizations, data table, stock price forecast, and an audio file with daily prime stock price. </i>
 <br>

 The fetched data table includes: <br>